michaelh00/Digital_Scholarship_Tools/README.md

-# Data Science Tools
+# Digital Scholarship Tools

-This repository contains some basic data science tools.
+This repository contains some basic digital scholarship tools.
 It is intended to serve as a cheat sheet for code suitable to fulfill certain tasks such as converting arrays to lists or plotting data.